VP1996/SES-2B/README.md

 Client launches on localhost:3000, Server on localhost:4000
 ```
 ## todo
-one command to start both client & server; prob use concurrently
+- one command to start both client & server; prob use concurrently
+- Remove node_modules from client .gitignore not working for some random reason